Bank Healthcare Assistant - Wards by Spire Healthcare Ltd

-Spire London East Hospital are looking for an HCA to join our fantastic Surgical Ward team on a bank/temporary basis.
+Spire Fylde Coast are currently recruiting for Bank Healthcare Assistants to join their friendly Ward Team on an ad-hoc basis.

-Spire London East Hospital (Formerly Spire Roding) is located in Redbridge, on the borders of East London and Essex.
-We offer comprehensive private hospital services, ranging from outpatient clinics and physiotherapy to surgery and diagnostic facilities.
-The hospital has 24 inpatient beds and 16 day case rooms called 'pods'.
-Facilities include four operating theatres, an endoscopy suite, 2 extended recovery units, pharmacy and radiology.

 Who we're looking for